US Livorno 1915: History

 The Serie A 2005–06 saw Livorno in sixth place after the first half of the season the team, being involved for qualification to the next UEFA Cup.
-Shortly after, Roberto Donadoni announced his resignations after having been criticised by club's chairman Aldo Spinelli.
+Shortly after, Roberto Donadoni announced his resignation after having been criticized by club's chairman Aldo Spinelli.
 Donadoni was replaced by veteran coach Carlo Mazzone, who was only able to save a UEFA Cup place due to the expulsion of three teams from Europe in the Calciopoli scandal.
 Mazzone then saw his team suffer a run of seven straight defeats.
-In May 2006, Daniele Arrigoni was appointed new coach for the next season.
+In May 2006, Daniele Arrigoni was appointed the new coach for the next season.

-In the Serie A 2006–07 season, Livorno took part to the UEFA Cup for their first time ever.
-The Tuscan side were drawn to face Austrian team SV Pasching in the first round, beating them comfortably 3–0 on aggregate.
+In the Serie A 2006–07 season, Livorno took part in the UEFA Cup for the first time.
+The Tuscan side was drawn to face the Austrian team SV Pasching in the first round, beating them comfortably 3–0 on aggregate.
 They thus qualified for the group stages being drawn in Group A, along with Rangers, Auxerre, FK Partizan, and Maccabi Haifa.
 After a home loss to Rangers (2–3) and two 1–1 draws against Partizan in Belgrade (where goalkeeper Marco Amelia scored in the 87th minute) and Maccabi (in Livorno), the Tuscan side gained a 1–0 victory over Auxerre in the last game played in France, thus earning a spot in the Round of 32 of the competition.
-However, Spanish team Espanyol knocked out Livorno from the UEFA Cup by winning 4–1 on aggregate.
+However, the Spanish team Espanyol knocked out Livorno from the UEFA Cup by winning 4–1 on aggregate.